antmicro/kenning-pipeline-manager/README.md

 To build the frontend application run `./build` in the root directory.

-## Run
+## Running pipeline manager.

+**NOTE**: Building application first is required.

+The application can be run both as a static HTML and as a dynamic application with Flask backend.

+### Static application

+To run the application statically open `./pipeline_manager/frontend/dist/index.html` in a preferred browser.
+Part of the functionality that requires the backend to work is disabled.
+After opening the browser you can use sample specification under `./examples/sample-specification.json` to check the visualization and editing of pipelines.

+### Dynamic application

 To run the server application run `./run` in the root directory.
-Building first is required.

 By default, server runs on `http://127.0.0.1:5000`.
-After opening the browser with given link, you can:

-* Use sample specification under `./pipeline_manager/examples/sample_specification.json` to check the visualization and editing of pipelines
-* Connect the third-party app (e.g. [Kenning](https://github.com/antmicro/kenning)), edit its pipeline, validate it and run it.
+In addition to using the sample specification you can also connect the third-party app (e.g. [Kenning](https://github.com/antmicro/kenning)), edit its pipeline, validate it and run it.

 ## Clean